-The M2 Conservation Plan establishes a Strategy/Management Action that "[t]he FMP will include maps of cactus patches and strategies to minimize direct impacts to cactus patches during fire suppression efforts, if feasible."
-This mapping was completed in 2019 and the cactus patches are included in the Environmentally Sensitive Lands maps that were developed as areas to avoid (to the greatest extent feasible) for OCFA.
+The M2 Conservation Plan establishes a Strategy/Management Action that "The FMP will include maps of cactus patches and strategies to minimize direct impacts to cactus patches during fire suppression efforts, if feasible."
+This mapping was completed in 2019 and the cactus patches are included in the Environmentally Sensitive Lands map that were developed as areas to avoid (to the greatest extent feasible) for OCFA.

 OCTA has the responsibility to meet with OCFA representatives to inform them of the conditions on the Preserve (because the entire Preserve is considered sensitive habitat), and express preferences for suppression strategies, as required by the M2 Conservation Plan.
-While the Incident Commander (IC) has complete authority for suppression decisions, the entire Preserve contains high-quality habitat and no locations are mapped as suitable for placement of a dozer line during response to a fire incident.
-Current access within the Preserve is adequate for fire response.
+While the Incident Commander (IC) has complete authority for suppression decisions, the entire Preserve contains high-quality habitat, and no locations are mapped as suitable for placement of a dozer line during response to a fire incident.
+Current access within the Preserve is adequate for fire containment.
 This is consistent with supporting fire suppression "to reduce the threat of cactus patches being irreparably harmed by frequent and/or intense fires (priority 1)."
-The OCTA developed a map of environmentally sensitive areas.
-The Environmentally Sensitive Lands maps (Appendix C) inform the OCFA of riparian and cactus scrub areas and locations of rare and sensitive species to avoid and is an important component to inform the decision-making process during a wildfire.
+The OCTA developed a map of environmentally sensitive areas [Environmentally Sensitive Lands map (Appendix D)] which informs the OCFA of rare and sensitive plants and habitat types to try to avoid.
+This map is an important component to inform the decision-making process during a wildfire.